Grandvilliers, Oise

 Grandvilliers ([ɡʁɑ̃vilje] or [ɡʁɑ̃vije]; Grandviyé) is a commune in the Oise department in northern France.
 Grandvilliers station has rail connections to Beauvais and Le Tréport.

+Population

 Twinning

 In 2004, the town was twinned with the Irish town of Athy in the south-west of County Kildare.
 The Irish twinning committee is named "La Balad'Irlandaise", and official visits take place every two years, while musical and student exchanges take place more regularly.